facebook/react/docs/docs/composition-vs-inheritance.md

 Sometimes we think about components as being "special cases" of other components.
 For example, we might say that a `WelcomeDialog` is a special case of `Dialog`.

-In React, this is also achieved by composition, where a more "specific" component renders a more "generic" one, and configures it with props:
+In React, this is also achieved by composition, where a more "specific" component renders a more "generic" one and configures it with props:

 ```js{5,8,16-18}
 function Dialog(props) {